cmirkhad/MineSweeper/README.md

 My version of this game is a JavaFX Application for MidTerm project.
 Here is the description of the Application:
 <br>
-First, you can choose the level of the game from easy to extra hard:
+<p>   First, you can choose the level of the game from easy to extra hard:</p>
 ![alt text](https://github.com/cmirkhad/MineSweeper/blob/main/screenshots/menu.png)